pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 Where:

-    - `DNS-NAME` is the domain the pinniped-supervisor is published on, e.g. `pinniped-supervisor.example.com`.
+- `DNS-NAME` is the domain in which the `pinniped-supervisor` is published.
+For example, `pinniped-supervisor.example.com`.
-    - `tls.passthrough: true` specifies that the TLS connection is forwarded to the supervisor pod to terminate there
+- `tls.passthrough: true` specifies that the TLS connection is forwarded to and terminated in the supervisor pod.

 ### <a id="create-pinniped-super-config"></a>Create Pinniped-Supervisor configuration

 Create a FederationDomain to link the concierge to the supervisor instance and configure an OIDCIdentityProvider to connect the supervisor to your OIDC Provider.
-In the following example, you will use auth0 as an example.
+The following example uses auth0 as the identity provider.
 See the [Pinniped documentation](https://pinniped.dev/docs/howto/) to learn how to configure different identity providers, including OKTA, GitLab, OpenLDAP, Dex, Microsoft AD, and more.